khalid-hussain/shaheen/chap16.md

 of his troops left the tents and ran.
 Moosa ordered his infantry to guard the provisions while his cavalry was ordered to continue the pursuit of the enemy.

-Badr Bin Mughira and Mansoor Bin Ahmed had surrounded the enemy from the right and left and the cavalry of Granada was behind them.
+Badr bin Mughira and Mansoor Bin Ahmed had surrounded the enemy from the right and left and the cavalry of Granada was behind them.
 The only way left open for Ferdinand's troops was towards the front.

-After chasing the enemy for about three miles, Badr Bin Mughira came close to Moosa and said loudly, "There is a stream at the little distance.
+After chasing the enemy for about three miles, Badr bin Mughira came close to Moosa and said loudly, "There is a stream at the little distance.
 Stop your troops.
 The enemy has come in the range of our final blow.
 Bring the mounted archers forward.
 The enemy will soon return."

 Moosa ordered his troops to halt.
-He had understood that Badr Bin Mughira had not revealed his plans to the people of Granada due to some broad interest.
-He had also evaluated how dangerous and devastating Badr Bin Mughira's last arrows of the quiver would be for the enemy once they reached the stream.
+He had understood that Badr bin Mughira had not revealed his plans to the people of Granada due to some broad interest.
+He had also evaluated how dangerous and devastating Badr bin Mughira's last arrows of the quiver would be for the enemy once they reached the stream.

 Ferdinand halted his horse thinking that the enemy was no longer in pursuit.